ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 Before we modify the file further, let's enjoy the fruits of our labor: we can now tell snakemake to run more than one rule at a time!

-@CTB note: is there a way to ask snakemake to just rerun everything? force?

 Try typing this:
 ```shell
 snakemake -j 1 --delete-all plot_comparison